Shailendra114/Face-Emotion-Recognition-Deep-Learning-Project/README.md

 * One drawback of the system is the some Disgust faces are showing Neutral .Because less no. of disgust faces are given to train .This may be the reason.
 * I thought it was a good score should improve the score.
 * Thus I decided that I will deploy the model.
-# Using Transfer Learning Resnet50:-
+# Using Transfer Learning Resnet 50:-

 Since the FER2013 dataset is quite small and unbalanced, we found that utilizing transfer learning significantly boosted the accuracy of our model.
 ResNet50 is the first pre-trained model we explored.
 ResNet50 is a deep residual network with 50 layers.
 It is defined in Keras with 175 layers.
 We replaced the original output layer with one FC layer of size 1000 and a softmax output layer of 7 emotion classes.
 We used Adam as our optimizer after training for 50 epochs using Adam and a batch size of 785, we achieved 63.11% accuracy on the test set and 67% on the train set.
 There is much less over-fitting.
 We have taken epochs as 50.
 Once the threshold is achieved by the model and we further tried to train our model, then it provided unexpected results and its accuracy also decreased.
 After that, increasing the epoch would also not help.
 Hence, epochs play a very important role in deciding the accuracy of the model, and its value can be decided through trial and error.